Relocation service: International relocations

 Responding to a 2005 survey of global assignment management practices commissioned by a US-based third-party relocation management company, 31 percent of surveyed employers indicated that they track exceptions on a per-assignment basis for budgetary purposes, 23 percent track exception on an overall basis in order to identify policy components that need review, and 39 percent do not track the cost or type of exceptions granted.
 (Seven percent were not able to answer the question.)

 Depending on the size and organization of a company, different departments, such as finance or human resources, may administer the relocation program.
 Some may lack any formal programs while others have highly structured processes.
 Moreover, different operating units may administer different aspects of the program.

 Some may manage and execute all of their relocation processes in-house while others outsource them.
 This is done to save time, focusing internal resources on company workforce strengths, or for providing better service to each transferee.

 Of the companies participating in the 2005 Survey of Global Assignment Management Practices, 43 percent indicated that they either outsource or co-source some assignment management services (staffing 1:58 assignees, 7 percent declined to answer).

+Government programs

+Around 2011, local philanthropists in Tulsa, Oklahoma noticed people who participated in Teach For America continued to live in Tulsa.
+These philanthropists were then curious about how to replicate this retention of young knowledge workers to the state.
+The managing director of Tulsa program, Tulsa Remote, previously worked at Teach for America.

+Below is a list of participating cities and associated benefits.

+West Virginia's program launched in April 2021 and has had 20,000 applications.
+The program spans across four regions of the state and welcomed new residents in the following order: Morgantown, Greenbrier County, Eastern panhandle, Greater Elkins, and New River Gorge.
+The program is funded by a $25 million gift from Brad D. Smith and his wife, Alys Smith, to West Virginia University's Brad and Alys Smith Outdoor Economic Development Collaborative.
+The program aims to welcome 1,000 remote workers over the next five years since launching in 2021.
+Topeka's program, Choose Topeka, has had a yearly budget of $300,000, which is funded from an economic development sales tax.
+In the first six months of the program, Choose Topeka received over 6,000 applications.
+Kentucky's program incentivizes individuals to move to Mayfield or Graves County.
+Tulsa's program, Tulsa Remote, is funded by the George Kaiser Family Foundation and intends to continue funding the program "so long as it demonstrates to be a community-enhancing opportunity".